-Even though it might feel like it makes sense and as fast as it might seem, there are many downsides to using email templates that can actually decrease the open rates.
-Sending the same email with barely changing anything in it can be effect your cold email strategy badly, as there are no such things as effective cold email templates, since they lose their effectiveness once they have been used once before.
+Even though it might feel like it makes sense and as fast as it might seem, there are many downsides to using email templates that can decrease the open rates.
+Sending the same email with barely changing anything in it can affect your cold email strategy badly, as there are no such things as effective cold email templates since they lose their effectiveness once they have been used once before.

 People are using templates because it is cheaper to use a template than to hire a professional writer.
-It can be more affordable for some companies who need to send out emails on a regular basis.
+It can be more affordable for some companies who need to send out emails regularly.

-Even though it might feel like a good idea, the disadvantages outweigh the advantages about using cold email templates.
+Even though it might feel like a good idea, the disadvantages outweigh the advantages of using cold email templates.

-Personalized emails have a response rates that can actually make your cold email campaign successful, as they help the campaigns with up to 50% increases.
-It is a social proof that email personalization is really important and should be practised in every given situation in emails.
+Personalized emails have a response rate that can make your cold email campaign successful, as they help the campaigns with up to 50% increases.
+It is social proof that email personalization is really important and should be practiced in every given situation in emails.

 Cold email campaigns are designed to make people complete an action with a call to action (CTA).
 If the action isn't specific or hasn't been optimized to the exact person you are calling them to, it will have a lesser chance of being fulfilled.

 When your sales reps in the sales team are writing the same email to your potential customers with barely ever making a few changes here and there, it falls short on personalization and does not directly hit the prospect's pain points and hence, you are ripping yourself of the chances of reaching out to an ideal customer.